How would you react if someone told you they would trade you a piece of gold for that old soda can you had hanging out

 What is Aluminum?

 Unless you're a chemist with access to a laboratory-controlled environment, the likelihood of you interacting with "pure aluminum" is slim to none.
-This is because the chemical properties of pure aluminum metal are so reactive to oxygen that upon contact it immediately clings to oxygen atoms.
-Talk about some serious chemistry 😉!
+This is due to high aluminum reactivity, as the pure aluminum metal's chemical properties are highly reactive to oxygen, causing it to cling to oxygen atoms immediately upon contact.
+Talk about some serious chemistry 🧪!
 The result is the formation of a substance known as hydrated alumina.
-1

-Hydrated alumina, better known as bauxite ore, is what's mined from the Earth's crust and refined to extract aluminum.
+Hydrated alumina, better known as bauxite ore, is mined from the Earth's crust and refined to extract aluminum.
 Once extracted from the bauxite, pure aluminum is often much too soft and ductile for commercial use.

 How is Aluminum Made?

 By now, you know that aluminum is not naturally found in its pure form.
 Instead, compounds of aluminum exist within rocky lumps of ore buried in the Earth's crust.
 This ore, as previously mentioned, is called bauxite, and it is the world's main source of pure aluminum.

 To extract aluminum from bauxite and begin making useful items out of it (like the foil you use to cover your mother's delicious leftovers), there are two major processes involved: the first is the Bayer Process (1886), and the second is the Hall–Héroult Process(1889).

-1. Bayer Process: Since bauxite is made up of aluminum oxide, water molecules and a number of impurities, the water and impurities first must be removed.
+1. Bayer Process: Since bauxite is made up of aluminum oxide, water molecules and a number of impurities, the water and impurities must first be removed.
 Raw bauxite is mined and then crushed, blended, ground, and turned into a slurry.
 This slurry is then treated with heat and pressure to purify the bauxite residue and leave behind just the aluminum oxide.
-2

 2. Hall–Héroult Process: the aluminum oxide (known as alumina) left behind then undergoes a smelting process that requires an extremely high amount of energy.
 The aluminum oxide is put into a molten mixture and electrolyzed so the aluminum atoms will split from oxygen atoms.
 In turn, this produces metallic aluminum.
 The raw aluminum is then cast into aluminum billets/ingots for alloying and further processing.